 Semi-Rural Ministry on the Wirral

-We are looking for a mission-minded new incumbent who:
+We are looking for a mission-minded new priest-in-charge who:

 The Diocese of Chester is in the province of York in the Church of England, part of the global Anglican Communion.
 For more information about our life, ministry and work please visit our website www.chester.anglican.org We are linked with the Anglican Church of Melanesia in the Solomon Islands and the Dioceses of Aru and Boga in the Democratic Republic of Congo.